 Original John Copley lithograph.

-Copley printed the majority of his lithographs himself, often with the assistance of his wife, Ethel Gabain.
+John Copley printed the majority of his lithographs himself, often with the assistance of his wife, Ethel Gabain.
 He regarded the inking and printing of the stone as a continuation of the creative process, believing that only the artist himself can bring out the finest qualities in his own drawing.
-This excellent impression attests to this belief.
+This superb impression attests to this belief.